Dear UnBlog Family,

 In the depth of this awful moment, I believe I almost experienced Zion because of her.
 My wife wept too.
 Not just for the relief, but because our angel nurse was THERE and because she knew what to do, and she did it with love.

-I have handed over the day-to-day operations of the UnBlog website to my dear Friends Shayne Holmes and Eric.
+I have handed over the day-to-day operations of the UnBlog website to my dear Friends Shayne Holmes and Chris.